SimplGy/simpleCanvas/README.md

 Instructions:
 -------------
 * Use Javascript, HTML5, CSS.
 The app should run on Chrome, Safari and Firefox, latest versions.
 * Code quality is as important as functionality.
+Well structured Javascript and CSS code will be very important for us.
 * Do not hesitate to show your artistic skills either.
 The look and feel is up-to-you.
 We included some assets but you are free to choose your own.